-Thank you for your continued support and for your benefit, I will continue to work as hard as I can to stay abreast of the changing taxes and economy.
+Thank you for your continued support and for your benefit, we will continue to work as hard as we can to stay abreast of the changing taxes and economy.

 We look forward to helping you again in the New Year.
 We appreciate your business and referrals.
-We are accepting new clients including businesses who are looking for bookkeeping, payroll, consulting, QuickBooks support, tax and/or other services.
+We are accepting new clients, including businesses who are looking for bookkeeping, payroll, consulting, QuickBooks support, tax and/or other services.
 If you know of anyone we could help, please pass our information along to them.
 Thank You for your support!

-Kersten Accounting & Tax Professionals www.kerstenllc.com
+Kersten Accounting & Tax Professionals www.kerstenllc.com 715-524-2302